arzwa/MultilocusIsland/docs/draft-hapdip2.md

-When a population is subdivided across multiple habitats with different environmental conditions, the extent to which distinct subpopulations can maintain locally beneficial genetic variants depends on the rate of migration between them.
+When a population is subdivided across multiple habitats with different environmental conditions, the extent to which distinct subpopulations can maintain locally beneficial genetic variation depends on the rate of migration between them.
 Migration between populations that maintain divergently selected alleles can lead to maladaptive gene flow, yielding a migration load (a reduction in mean